 Your kids might find it easier to use a clipboard as they go around and search for these Earth Day items.

-Another fun idea is to give your children this scavenger hunt a few days before the special day (April 22).
+Another great way to boost the fun is to give your children this scavenger hunt a few days before the special day (April 22).
 Encourage them to look for and record what they find – and to add tally marks if they find an item more than once.

 If your kids are learning to read (or you want to reinforce spelling of Earth Day-themed words), write each word on this list on a sticky note or index card.
 Hide the words around the room or your home.
 Then, send your kids off on a search for the words to spell, read, and record!